What is BIMI Record and Why You Need It for Successful Email Marketing

 Today cybercrime is a massive threat to businesses, so it is essential to know how you can alleviate and combat phishing attempts as well as email spoofing.

-So what is BIMI and why is it essential for email marketing and brand in general?
+So what is BIMI record and why is it essential for email marketing and brand in general?
 In this article, we want to discuss what BIMI does for your organization and IP reputation, what the connection between BIMI and DMARC is, and learn how they work hand in hand to provide total protection to email domains.

 What is BIMI?